Relative cyclotomic structures and equivariant complex cobordism: Precyclotomic bases, equivariant factorization homology, and global commutative ring spectra with multiplicative deflations

-If we also assume these norm multiplications satisfy the usual compatibilities of these norm multiplications, by~\cite[6.11]{BlumbergHill-NormsTransfers} the resulting structure essentially amounts to a genuine $G$-equivariant commutative ring orthogonal spectrum structure on $\uR$ with underlying non-equivariant commutative ring orthogonal spectrum $R$.
+If we also assume these norm multiplications satisfy the usual compatibilities, by~\cite[6.11]{BlumbergHill-NormsTransfers} the resulting structure essentially amounts to a genuine $G$-equivariant commutative ring orthogonal spectrum structure on $\uR$ with underlying non-equivariant commutative ring orthogonal spectrum $R$.

 Analogously, applying the geometric fixed point functor $\Phi^G$ in spectra to an $\uR$-module $\uX$ naturally yields a $\Phi^G \uR$-module $\Phi^G \uX$.
-To convert this to a $R$-module, it suffices to have a map of commutative ring orthogonal spectra $\Phi^{G}\uR\to R$.
+To convert this to an $R$-module, it suffices to have a map of commutative ring orthogonal spectra $\Phi^{G}\uR\to R$.
 That is, we define

 We say more below about making these fit together along restriction maps, which leads to equivariance considerations, but for now we note that for $G=C_{p}$, this is the underlying non-equivariant map of a precyclotomic structure map.